 Prix fixe menus

 If your regular menu has a built-in prix fixe or tasting menu option, that’s a Valentine’s experience waiting to happen.
 It’s as simple as reframing it as a date night and requiring prepayment.
 This strategy can reduce no-shows, streamline operations, and make the meal simpler for guests.
 Consider offering a few upsell options, like luxurious supplements (such as shaved white truffles, ethically produced foie gras, or a single-origin chocolate dessert) to increase revenue.

-Because Valentine’s Day falls on a Monday this year, many guests may want to celebrate the weekend before.
+Because Valentine’s Day falls on a weekday this year, many guests may want to celebrate the weekend before or after.
 It’s the perfect opportunity to spin your usual brunch into a holiday brunch experience.
 One simple way to make it feel a little more special is to encourage guests to order appetizers and desserts and then course the meal out to elevate it to special-occasion status.
 Take the opportunity to hype up your mimosa or bloody mary bar if that’s part of your brunch routine.

 Since Valentine’s Day is on a workday this year, you might want to highlight your usual two- or three-course weekday lunch special.
 It may appeal to those who are working from home, especially since couples with kids will likely already have daytime childcare in place.
 You can help them sneak away and squeeze in a midday celebration of romance.

 Capitalize on the celebratory mood with drink pairings.
 You can offer wine, beer, cocktail, or non-alcoholic beverage pairings for every course on a tasting menu, which may be something you are already doing anyway.